Conditions

 System variable

-In the following example, you can see that the virtual assistant checks for the $sys-channel
+In the following example, you can see that the AI Agent checks for the $sys-channel

 You can also create a condition based on entities.
-The following example shows a dialog, in which the condition checks if for the @payment-methods
+The following example shows a dialog in which the condition checks for the @payment-methods

 entity.
-If the value that the brain recognized is card
+If the value that is recognized is card

 or cash